eclipse-tractusx/digital-product-pass/dpp-tutorial/README.md

     * Look for the Product Carbon Footprint (PCF) information for each of the specific car part

     * Sum up the PCF values of all individual parts to obtain the aggregate Carbon Footprint value for the entire car.

+## Final Challenge: Car Passport

-####  Step 2 - Creating the Final Digital Product Passport (DPP) for the Whole Car
+### Creating the Final Digital Product Passport (DPP) for the Whole Car

-   * Scan the available QR codes from various parts of the car and record the Product Carbon Footprint (PCF) value of each specific part.
+Scan the available QR codes from various parts of the car and record the Product Carbon Footprint (PCF) value of each specific part.

-* #### Compile the following information to create the DPP:
+### Compile the following information to create the DPP:

    * Name: Provide a name for the car model.
    * Description: Include a brief description of the car, its features, and specifications.